mitogh/react-native-image-placeholder/README.md

 # React Native Image Placeholder

-> Load images incrementally to provide a better UX Edit
+> Load images incrementally to provide a better User Experience.

 If you want to download larger images but provide with a nice transition while the users are waiting for the image you can provide with a smaller version of the image (as [you can see on the